 - Cut each chicken breast into small chunks (roughly 2.5cm) and season generously with freshly ground black pepper.
-Heat 1 tbsp oil in a large nonstick frying pan or wok and fry the chicken over a medium-high heat for 5-6 mins, turning occasionally.
+Heat 1 tbsp oil in a large nonstick frying pan or wok and fry the chicken until golden over a medium-high heat for 5-6 mins, turning occasionally.
 Transfer the chicken to a plate using a slotted spoon or spatula and return the pan to the heat.
 Keep the chicken warm by covering in foil or placing in the oven on a low heat.

 - Add the remaining oil, butter and onions to the pan and cook over a medium heat, stirring often, for 10 mins, or until the onions are soft and lightly browned.
 Stir in the ginger and garlic paste and ground spices and cook, stirring continuously, for a further 1 min.

 - Add the mango chutney and stock to the spiced onions and bring to a simmer.
 Cook for 5 mins or until the liquid has reduced by roughly half, stirring regularly.
 (For an extra smooth sauce, blitz the mixture with a blender.)